progmaticltd/homebox/docs/index.md

-This is the home documentation for "Homebox", and set if Ansible scripts to deploy a fully functional and secure mail server at home or online.
+This is the home documentation for "Homebox", and set if Ansible scripts to deploy a fully functional _and_ secure mail server at home or online.

+The source code is on [GitHub](https://github.com/progmaticltd/homebox).

 This project is for you if: